toddcf/code-snippets/javascript/functions/function-notes.md

 The `log` in `console.log()` is a method, because `console` is actually an object, and `log` is one of many functions contained inside of it.

+See also: Separate document in the Objects directory dedicated to `console`.

 ### Full Method Syntax